 WAGN vs. VXUS

 WAGN (Pabrai Wagons ETF) and VXUS (Vanguard Total International Stock ETF) are both Global Equities funds.
 WAGN is actively managed, while VXUS is passively managed.
-A 0.60 correlation means they provide meaningful diversification when combined.
+At a correlation of -1.00, they often move in opposite directions.
 WAGN charges 0.90%/yr vs 0.05%/yr for VXUS.

 Performance